 Blend all ingredients together

-Step 6: Add the barbadine flesh, carnation milk (or evaporated milk or dairy free milk) and condensed milk (or sugar or any choice of sweetener) to the blender.
-Also include vanilla essence (or your choice of essence), spices like nutmeg, cinnamon and Angostura bitters.
+Step 6: Add the barbadine flesh, carnation milk (or your choice of milk) and condensed milk (or your choice of sweetener) to the blender.
+Also include vanilla essence, spices like nutmeg, cinnamon and Angostura bitters.

 Step 7: Blend.
 If it doesn’t blend properly, add a little water to thin the mixture and try again.
 Taste test the drink and adjust your sweeteners, water and spices.
 Serve the punch immediately with lots of ice or pop it in the fridge to chill.